 CGEP Heron LogoStudents admitted to the Adult Nurse Practitioner specialty may be eligible for funding from the Comprehensive Geriatric Education Program (CGEP) from Health Resources and Services Administration (HRSA).
 Priority is given to newly admitted students.
 Graduate Certificate students are not eligible.
 HRSA requires trainees to have US citizenship, a permanent resident visa, or non-citizen national status.

-Awardees are selected based on CGEP application essays and their SoN application materials.
+Awardees are selected based on CGEP application essays and their School of Nursing (SoN) application materials.
 The essays address applicants’ financial need and professional goals related to gerontology and work with underserved populations.

 Once awarded, trainees are expected to:

 - adhere to their planned program of study;

 - maintain satisfactory progress at the School of Nursing;